ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

    ```
    {: codeblock}

-### Upgrading a VPN from a custom IPsec policy by using the API
+### Upgrading a VPN from a custom IPsec policy with the API
 {: #upgrade-vpn-custom-ipsec-policy-procedure-api}
 {: api}